 Whether you are a young board, or a seasoned board, a review of effective governance is always in order to learn what to avoid and how to focus on what is important.
 This presentation and workshop is primarily beneficial for newer members and boards that need a refresher in the purpose of school governance.

 Are there seemingly insurmountable conflicts between members of the board that threaten to undermine the board’s ability to perform its duties and responsibilities?
 Is the Board/Superintendent relationship undefined or not as effective as it could be?
 Do you have board members that are not working within appropriate channels and processes?
 If any of these are true, it is time to address the issues that will enable the board and superintendent to refocus their attention on their respective roles and responsibilities.
 The key to conflict resolution is a safe environment from which to discuss differences with a focus on effective governance.

 Are board meetings productive?
 Is the board focusing on the right things?
-Effective board meetings must be planned.
+Effective board meetings are the result of intentional planning and effective execution.
 Learn how to build and focus the agenda on the important aspect areas of board involvement, keeping out of management minutiae and addressing the more global issues of the school corporation and public education.

 Boards need goals, but more importantly, boards need to realize their importance in the goal-setting activity.
 Working with boards, boards and administrative teams, or boards, administrative teams, and community members, this retreat focuses on the crucial, foundational steps in goal setting.

 An annual superintendent’s evaluation must be more than a perfunctory exercise, if it is to be a meaningful, productive analysis that is geared towards continuous improvement.
 This workshop stresses the involvement of both the school board and superintendent to build the evaluation instrument.

 Developing Values/Beliefs, Mission and Vision Statements (Fee-based service)